-Ruth’s Chris Steak House has a $30 dinner special good for a limited time this summer.
+Ruth’s Chris Steak House has a Filet & Rosé dinner for $30.

 Ruth’s Chris has a happy hour at many locations.
 The “$9 Sizzle, Swizzle, Swirl Happy Hour” includes a selection of full-size appetizers and premium cocktails.

 About Ruth’s Chris Steak House (from Wikipedia)

 Ruth’s Chris Steak House is a chain of 140 steakhouses across the United States and in several international locations.
 The restaurant is regarded as an upscale fine dining establishment and is currently the largest luxury steak company in number of locations, operating income, and overall profit, larger than The Palm and Morton’s.